Last updated: February 13, 2023 @ 09:54AM

 Bursaries are granted for the current academic year and applications may be submitted at anytime during the term.
 To be considered for most donor bursaries, applications must be submitted by October 15 except where otherwise noted.
 To apply for bursaries please visit our website to fill out the OneApp at brocku.ca/safa/awards-and-bursaries

 Value: Varies.
 Students may apply for emergency bursary assistance based solely on financial need.
 You are required to:

-Applications for fall accepted beginning August 1 of each year.
+Applications for Fall/Winter accepted beginning August 1 of each year.

 ||Be currently registered for courses at Brock University;

 Brock Emergency Bursary Assistance requests must also complete the emergency bursary application.
 These requests are intended to assist with sudden, unforeseen and unavoidable financial crisis, not budgeting issues or life style choices.
-Additional detailed financial information will be required and a budget consultation meeting may be required.
-This application is available all year.
+Additional detailed financial information will be required, and a budget consultation meeting may be required.
+This application is available all year, as funds are available.

 Dean's Honours List